MaximeLeBesnerais/Membrane/readme.md

 - **Modular Architecture**: Only include what you need to minimize application size
 - **Simple API**: Clean, intuitive interfaces for both C++ and JavaScript

+## Known Issues
+- Windows platform is NOT WORKING.
+My project was tailored for Linux, and Windows fix is on the way.
+It is mainly a build system issue, so it should be fixed soon.
+- Mac OS status is UNKNOWN.
+I don't have a Mac OS, so I can't test it.
+I did the basics, but it might not work.
+I will need help to fix it.
+- Documentation is lacking (if not inexistant).
+I will work on it, but it will take time.
+I'm a student developer, so I don't have much time to work on this project.
+I will do my best to make it better.

 ## 🔍 Why Membrane?

 - **Lighter than Electron**: No bundled Chromium engine means smaller, faster apps